Dissecting RGB-D Learning for Improved Multi-modal Fusion: Method

 \subsection{Overview}

-First, we train two separate unimodal networks to obtain encoders and representations for each modality: RGB and depth.
-These are denoted as ${E_R^S, F_R^S}$ and ${E_D^S, F_D^S}$ respectively.
-We also train both modalities jointly using a simple two-stream late fusion architecture.
-This combines the deepest features from both modalities to make collaborative inferences.
-The jointly learned encoders and features are denoted as ${E_R^J, F_R^J}$ and ${E_D^J, F_D^J}$ for RGB and depth respectively.

-We have designed a new metric to quantify the semantic variance between the two networks.
-Additionally, we visualize the saliency mask of each concept for qualitative analysis.
-Feature similarity is measured across all layers as supplementary evaluation.
+In Figure~\ref{fig:framework interpretation}, we illustrate the process of our framework.
+Initially, we train separate unimodal networks to obtain encoders and features for RGB and depth, denoted as ${E_I^S, F_I^S}$ and ${E_D^S, F_D^S}$, respectively.
+Subsequently, we employ a simple two-stream late fusion architecture to jointly train both modalities.
+This architecture fuses the features from both modalities to create the joint RGB-D feature $F_C^J$, enabling collaborative inference.
+The encoders and features learned through joint training are denoted as ${E_I^J, F_I^J}$ and ${E_D^J, F_D^J}$ for RGB and depth, respectively.
+After training, we obtain the semantic distribution of each feature and compare them to analyze the semantic discrepancy among features using Net2Vec~\cite{fong2018net2vec}.
+To quantify the semantic variance between features, we utilize our designed semantic variance score.
+Additionally, we measure feature similarity across all layers using the Linear Centered Kernel Alignment (CKA)~\cite{kornblith2019similarity}.
+For qualitative analysis, we generate the saliency mask corresponding to each concept using Grad-CAM~\cite{selvaraju2017grad}.

-Our interpretation of cross-modal data complementarity and multi-modal fusion logic is performed by comparing representations between the two modalities.
-We also compare unimodal streams with and without fusion as well as unimodal/multi-modal networks using our metrics.
+To dissect the complementarity of the cross-modal data, we compare the characteristics between the two modalities.
+For dissecting multi-modal fusion logic, we evaluate the disparity among the separately trained unimodal features, the jointly trained counterparts, and the fusion feature using our framework.